-Unlike other corporate in-house applications which are not visible to the public domain, a website is a very public facing application and very susceptible to a web attack.
+Unlike other corporate in-house applications which are not visible to the public domain, a website is a very open and public facing application and hence very susceptible to a web attack.

-Because of its open nature to communicate a company’s business and offering, certain information about it can easily be uncovered.
+Because of its open nature, certain information about it can easily be uncovered.

 For starters, information such as the web server’s identity can easily be discovered.
-This makes the web server an easy target.
+This makes the web server an easy target for cybercriminals.